Wine food valley Emilia Romagna day excursion

 The entire region has a reputation as a great wine-making center, and today mix of modern and traditional techniques is steadily improving the quality of much of the region’s wine.
 Emilia Romagna region gives the opportunity to visit the most famous cellars, such as Gutturnio, Malvasia, Lambrusco, Pignoletto, Bosco Eliceo, Sangiovese and Albana passito.

-This page gives you the possibility to undertake an outstanding virtual journey across the genuine wine and food traditions of Emilia Romagna region, in order to discover some of the most famous staples and wine varieties of the so-called Italian “food valley”.
+This page gives you the possibility to undertake an outstanding virtual journey across the genuine wine food valley Emilia Romagna region, in order to discover some of the most famous staples and wine varieties of the so-called Italian “food valley”.

 The wine and food Emilia Romagna region, to understand the richness of the culinary traditions just below you can find primary products recognized as excellences: a list of PDO and PGI products with the addition of the Slow Food Presidia.
 It will follow a list of DOCG, DOC and IGT wines.